SDN Logo

 Cost of Living: Equal to National Average

-The cost of living at MCO is approximately equal to the average cost of living at medical schools nationwide.
-While planning your finances, you can expect typical expenses comparable to most medical institutions.
+The cost of living at MCO is approximately equal to the average cost of living at similar schools nationwide.
+While planning your finances, you can expect typical expenses comparable to most institutions.

 🌳